marick/mockery_extras/stubbing_complex_structures.md

 ## Adding getters to `RunningExample`

-*Note: this is the least interesting of the next three parts.
-Feel free to skim.
-The detail will be most useful if you want to copy this approach for your own structures.*

 Since the history and example always exist at the same time, it makes sense to put them into a structure: